HTML and CSS Validation

 <title>This title should match up with the heading 1</title>

-- ☑️ Post questions you have about fixing any of the remaining errors found in the General channel of MS Teams.
+6. Post any questions you have about fixing the remaining errors in the General channel of Microsoft Teams.

 Validate CSS